-The road closures required to facilitate the creation of safe zones are being introduced under Section 1(1) 2(1) Section 14(1b) and (3) of the Road Traffic Regulation Act 1984 as amended by the Road Traffic Act (Temporary Restriction Act 1991) which allows the closure of roads for a period of up to 21 days with an option to extend for a further 21 days
+The road closures required to facilitate the creation of safe zones were introduced under Section 1(1) 2(1) Section 14(1b) and (3) of the Road Traffic Regulation Act 1984 as amended by the Road Traffic Act (Temporary Restriction Act 1991) which allows the closure of roads for a period of up to 21 days with an option to extend for a further 21 days.

 When will roads be closed?

 Initially roads were closed between 11am and 6pm daily.
 These time were subsequently adjusted and now apply at different times.
 In New Quay, the closures are currently (March/April 2021) between 12 and 4pm; in Aberystwyth, the closures are between 11am and 5pm.
 Road closures affecting the High Street in Cardigan will commence ahead of the May Bank holiday weekend on 29 May 2021, and will be between 12pm and 4pm daily.